Skip to main content

 Insurers, regulators, and professional bodies are converging on a simple expectation: if information is sensitive enough to protect in your practice, it is sensitive enough to protect in transit.

-Firms that still rely on plain email for personal and confidential data are not simply risking a breach - they are risking whether their PII responds when something goes wrong.
+Firms that still rely on plain email for personal and confidential data risk more than a breach.
+They risk whether their PII responds when something goes wrong.

-Let's explore why PII and secure client communication now go hand in hand, and what “good” looks like in practical terms.
+This article explains why PII and secure client communication now go hand in hand, and what good practice looks like in practical terms.

 Why PII and Secure Client Communication Now Go Hand In Hand